-Besides the Main tab described above, a statechart simulation launch configuration also has a tab named Common.
-This tab is a common standard to all types of launch configurations, and thus it is not documented here.
+Please note: Besides the Main tab described above, a statechart simulation launch configuration also has a tab named Common.
+This tab is a common standard to all types of launch configurations, and it is described in the Eclipse documentation.

 Throughout this chapter we will be using the light switch statechart as an example.
 It models a lamp which can be turned on and off and also supports various brightness values.

 If you press the pressLightOn button, the lamp turns on at its lowest brightness value.
 If you operate pressLightOn repeatedly, each time the lamp becomes brighter until it reaches its maximum brightness.
 Pressing the pressLightOff button immediately turns off the light completely.
 The brightness can only be raised as long as it hasn’t yet reached its maximum value of five.
 After that, the guard condition disallows to raise it any further.